slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 <!--
 - Your biggest supporters will be strangers, and your biggest critics will be people you know.
-- if you find someone smarter than you, don't compete.
+- if you find someone smarter than you, don’t compete.
 Work together.
 -->

 > *"Competition is the law of the jungle, but cooperation is the law of the civilization."